BMSA Basketball Tournament: Halftime Interview with JD Foureau

 How do events like the basketball tournament help you with your studies?

 Competing helps with time management.
 During the week leading up to the event, you need to prepare to take a day off from studying.
 I woke up this morning early to study at least five hours before the event.
 Competing also clears my head, and it’s not just the players: even the spectators gain from it.
-It allows people to get back to it and work harder afterwards.
+It allows people to get back to it and work harder afterward.

 What has AUC done for you as a person, and in what way has AUC changed you?